harmony-one/h/progress/theo-perisic.md

+2025-02-20 Thu: Review of Aeordrome and Drift for further look into cross-chain yield aggregation.
+Insight: incentives and ties to longer lockups allow for more sustainable yields in volatile markets, incentives aggregator for users may be useful in itself.
+Scheduled [Holyheld](https://holyheld.com/) integrations call.

+2025-02-19 Wed: Outreach for Moralis for potential NFT and chain API.
+Apple Developer account coordination.

 2025-02-18 Tue: Completed [extensive marketing plan](https://www.notion.so/harmonyone/Harmony-2025-Product-Marketing-19ea38fc0487800aa743fdca04c7fd59) for upcoming 5 product launches and ecosystem upgrades and sync with Alaina for product marketing schedule.
 Submitted [PR](https://github.com/harmony-one/yield-enhancer/compare/main...ONETheo:yield-enhancer-1:patch-2) for Yield Boost Readme.

 2025-02-17 Mon: Federal Holiday